qiime2/docs/source/tutorials/fmt-cdiff.rst

 .. note:: This guide assumes you have installed QIIME 2 using one of the procedures in the :doc:`install documents <../install/index>`.

 In this tutorial you’ll use QIIME 2 to perform an analysis of fecal human microbiome samples looking at short- and long-term changes in patients with multiple recurrent Clostridium difficile infection that were refractory to antibiotic therapy and treated using fecal microbiota transplantation.
-A study based on these samples was originally published in [Weingarden et al. (2015)](https://www.ncbi.nlm.nih.gov/pubmed/25825673) and it has been used in [animations](https://www.youtube.com/watch?v=-FFDqhM4pks) and [meta-analyses](https://github.com/knightlab-analyses/qiita-paper).
-The data used in this tutorial were sequenced on an Illumina MiSeq using the [Earth Microbiome Project](http://earthmicrobiome.org/) hypervariable region 4 (V4) 16S rRNA sequencing protocol.
+A study based on these samples was originally published in `Weingarden et al. (2015)`, and it has been used in `animations`_ and `meta-analyses`_.
+The data used in this tutorial were sequenced on an Illumina MiSeq using the `Earth Microbiome Project`_ hypervariable region 4 (V4) 16S rRNA sequencing protocol.

 Before beginning this tutorial, create a new directory and change to that directory.